 What to do when your baby has a fever

 First of all, do not panic.
 While it is commonly believed that a high fever can cause brain damage among babies and toddlers, this doesn’t happen under normal circumstances.
 Cool bathing is also generally not recommended despite conventional wisdom and can make the fever worse as a result.

-When it comes to medication, you can give paracetamol (acetaminophen) to babies from 3 months old, and ibuprofen from 6 months.
-You should definitely offer more fluids to your child as they are more likely to become dehydrated when experiencing a fever.
+Regarding medication, you can give paracetamol (acetaminophen) to babies from 3 months old, and ibuprofen from 6 months.
+You should offer more fluids to your child as they are more likely to become dehydrated when experiencing a fever.

-Your baby’s body temperature is also likely to increase due to non-fever related factors, such as teething, sitting out in the sun, or extended crying.
-An infant’s body has a weaker ability to self-regulate its temperature, so it may increase or fall a little due to many everyday situations – it’s best to wait for at least an hour before giving your child fever medication – unless there are strong signs of discomfort.
+Your baby’s body temperature will likely increase due to non-fever-related factors, such as teething, sitting out in the sun, or extended crying.
+An infant’s body has a weaker ability to self-regulate its temperature, so it may increase or fall a little due to many everyday situations – it’s best to wait for at least an hour before giving your child fever medication – unless there are vital signs of discomfort.

 When to call a doctor

 In most cases, there is no need to seek immediate medical help for a fever – but you can use your child’s behaviour as a guideline.
-If your child is behaving normally, then you can keep observing them and give medication and apply other home-made remedies as necessary to minimise the discomfort.
+If your child is behaving normally, you can observe them and give medication and apply other home-made remedies as necessary to minimise the discomfort.

 If in doubt, you can ask yourself the following questions:

 - How old is your child?
-Children below the age of 12 months are more likely to experience seizures due to fever, so it is good to inform your family doctor about the situation as soon as possible.
+Children under 12 months are more likely to experience seizures due to fever, so it is good to inform your family doctor about the situation as soon as possible.

 - What are the other symptoms?
-Vomiting, diarrhoea, and tearless crying are all serious symptoms that should be reported to the emergency medical care unit immediately – it is best to call your doctor or 999 in case you can’t reach your clinic.
+Vomiting, diarrhoea, and tearless crying are all severe symptoms that should be reported to the emergency medical care unit immediately – it is best to call your doctor or 999 if you can’t reach your clinic.